8483/notes/topics/mysql.md

 -- Create user
 CREATE USER 'user'@'localhost' IDENTIFIED BY 'password';

 -- Give access to certain areas.
-In this case, it's for everything as *.* stands for db_name.table_name i.e. all of them.
+In this case, it's for everything as *.* stands for dbName.tableName i.e. all of them.
 GRANT ALL PRIVILEGES ON * . * TO 'user'@'localhost';

 -- Reload the privileges.